dotCMS/plugin-content-import-export/README.md

 The plugin contains a portlet that shows the queue of content to be imported and exported in separated list.
 Also the portlet allows you to add, edit and remove import/export quartz jobs.

+This version include two new options in the import process:

+1. Update existing contents without generating new versions.

+2. Delete all the existing contents in the structure before running the import.

 Important:
 =========